Time Evolution of Temperature and Entropy of Various Collapsing Domain Walls: Fully Quantum Approach

 which allows us to rewrite $(\ref{eq:scalaraction})$ as

 The action $(\ref{eq:scalaraction1})$ corresponds to the Hamiltonian

 where

-Since $\textbf M$ and $\textbf N$ are Hermitian matrices, it is possible to do a principle axis transformation to diagonalize them simultaneously.
+Since $\textbf M$ and $\textbf N$ are Hermitian matrices, it is possible to do a principle axis transformation to diagonalize them simultaneously (see for example section 6.2 of \cite{Goldstein}).
 The exact form of them, however, is not important here.
 The Schr$\mathrm{\ddot {o}}$dinger Equation for a single mode will then be

 where $m$ and $K$ are the eigenvalues of $\textbf M$ and $\textbf N$, respectively, and $b$ is the eigenmode.